PoliticalGraveyard.com

 Willis, John R. — of Juneau, Alaska.
 U.S. Collector of Customs, 1909.
 Burial location unknown.

 Willis, John T. — of Baltimore, Md.
 Democrat.
-Delegate to Democratic National Convention from Maryland, 1988 (member, Rules Committee), 1996, 2000; Presidential Elector for Maryland, 1992; candidate in primary for Maryland state comptroller, 2002.
+Delegate to Democratic National Convention from Maryland, 1988 (member, Rules Committee), 1996, 2000; candidate for Presidential Elector for Maryland; candidate for Maryland state comptroller, 2002.
 Still living as of 2002.

 Willis, John W. — of St. Paul, Ramsey County, Minn.
 District judge in Minnesota 2nd District, 1892; People's candidate for justice of Minnesota state supreme court, 1894.
 Burial location unknown.